Last Updated on December 18, 2024

 Select the range of data you want to filter from and select ‘Filter’ in the ‘Data’ tab.
 Next, navigate to ‘Filter by Color’ and pick the color of the row(s) you want to be removed.
 Click ‘OK,’ and all the highlighted rows will be displayed on top.

-In your worksheet, select the highlighted rows you want to remove, right-click on them, and click the ‘Delete Row’ option from the menu.
+In your Excel worksheet, select the highlighted rows you want to remove, right-click on them, and click the ‘Delete Row’ option from the menu.
 Excel will remove all the rows based on the color you selected.

 Remove Rows at the Right of a Worksheet